sourcegraph/handbook/content/departments/technical-success/support/process/foqal.md

 Once all of this is done an pop-up should show up at the bottom of the channel that allows customers to create requests.

-They are also able to create ticket by reacting to a message with the :tickets: emoji.
+They are also able to create ticket by reacting to a message with the 🎟️ emoji.